lambdamikel/Busch-2090/README.md

 emulator won't work.
 Important - if you are using ``busch2090-mega-v2.ino``, then please use ``PGM-EEPROM-v2.ino``.

-The ``busch2090-mega-v2.ino`` is the Busch Microtronic mega emulator version 2.
+The ``busch2090-mega-v2.ino`` is the Busch Microtronic Mega emulator version 2.
 This version uses different hardware, see below, and is meant to be housed in a case.
-The first pictures show the mega emulator version 2.
+The first pictures show the Mega emulator version 2.

 Also, you will find some programs in the ``software``